-Pence to tour Nebraska flood zone
+U.S. vice president to tour Nebraska flood zone

 The river was expected to crest at more than 47 feet (14.5 meters) on Tuesday, breaking the previous record, set in 2011, by more than a foot, the Nebraska Emergency Management Agency said in the latest bulletin on its web page.

-At least one person was missing on Monday in addition to the three reported deaths.
+At least one person was missing on Monday in addition to the four reported deaths, which included one person in Iowa who was rescued from floodwaters, but later succumbed to injuries, media reports said.

 State officials said Monday that 290 people had been rescued by the Nebraska State Patrol, National Guard troops, and urban search and rescue teams.